caproto/caproto/doc/source/sync-client.rst

         time.sleep(1)  # Give it time to start up.

 The synchronous client optimizes for simplicity of implementation over performance.
-This has its uses, but for high-performance applications one of the other clients, such as the :doc:`threading-client`, should be used.
+This has its uses but for high-performance applications one of the other clients, such as the :doc:`threading-client`, should be used.

 Tutorial